benkehoe/aws-whoami/README.md

 # aws-whoami
 **Show what AWS account and identity you're using**

+> :warning: The `aws-whoami` CLI tool is [now implemented in Go](https://github.com/benkehoe/aws-whoami-golang), and the Python version is unmaintained as a CLI tool.
+It can still be used as a library.

 You should know about [`aws sts get-caller-identity`](https://docs.aws.amazon.com/cli/latest/reference/sts/get-caller-identity.html), which sensibly returns the identity of the caller.
 But even with `--output table`, I find this a bit lacking.
 That ARN is a lot to visually parse, it doesn't tell you what region your credentials are configured for,